PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 On full moon nights, I would wander out on the dunes and take it all in.
 It's almost prehistoric in feeling, and the stars seem right there in your face.
 It's vey quiet most nights except when night operations take place on the White Sands Missile Range.

-Bring a night vision lens for the full experience.
+If you can, bring a night vision lens for the full experience.
 From on top of a dune you can see fighter/bombers working the Red Rio Range to the North, The McGregor Range to the south and the occasional Patriot missile test by the Army.

 Not to mention, if Area 51 is where skunky-stealthy aircraft were are born, then the White Sands Missile Range is where they came of age.

 Holloman Air Force base is home to many test units.
-Arguably the first stealth aircraft, the F-117 Nighthawk was based there and the base currently hosts F-16s and drones of various types, some classified.
+Arguably the first official stealth aircraft, the F-117 Nighthawk was based there and the base currently hosts F-16s and drones of various types, some classified.

 On any cool evening in the fall (I don't recommend this in the heat of summer) hike down the northern dune trail and top one of the larger waves of pure white sand (what remains of an ancient inland sea bed) and you might catch sight of two secret technology testing bases.